Translation disclaimer (Translation disclaimer)

 • Meet other people with similar interests.

-• Explore Italian traditions, art, customs, and culture.
+• Explore Italian traditions, art, customs and culture.

 Course level

-Who is this course for?
+Who this course is for

-Residents of Calderdale aged 19+ who want to strengthen their role within their local community while learning and exploring a culture different to their own.
+• who want to strengthen their role within their local community while learning and exploring a culture different to their own.

-What do I need to bring?
+What you need to bring

 Image